kajal15003/Autoencoder-Ensemble-for-Person-Re-ID/README.md

 # Autoencoder-Ensemble-for-Person-Re-ID
-This project aims at re-identify person using deep reconstruction network.
+This project aims at re-identify person using auto-encoder network.
 It is based on our IEEE-BigMM 2019 paper.
 The code is modified from our previous work [HDRNet](https://github.com/kajal15003/HDRNet.git).

 # Architecture